mathminx/ReadME-Generator/README.md

   ## Installation

-  Install dependencies by running npm install followed by npm i inquirer@8.2.4.
+  Install dependencies by running `npm install` followed by `npm i inquirer@8.2.4`.

   ## Usage

-  The application will be invoked by using the following command: node index.js
+  The application will be invoked by using the following command: `node index.js`

   ## Credits
   Starter code was provided.